google-research/open-covid-19-data/docs/about.md

     * `mapping_keys`: takes key/value fields where the key is the column in the mapping file, and the value is the string name of the column in the original data source.
 * Specify the `data` parameters:
   * These parameters follow the data schema specified in `src/config/data.yaml`, where the keys come from the data schema and the values are the column name in the original data source for the corresponding data.
-* Specify the `approved` field: set to True after the data source has been approved
+* Specify the `attribution` parameters.
+These are used to generate the data source section of the README.
+The fields for existing data sources serve as an example of what to include.

-##### 3. Add to `src/config/docs.yaml`:
+* Specify the `license` parameters.
+These are used to generate the LICENSE file.
+The fields for existing data sources serve as an example of what to include.
-* This file contains the source, attribution, and licensing information required to generate the data source section of the README, as well as the LICENSE file.
+* Specify the `cc-by-sa` field: we produce two aggregated csv files, one is licensed under `CC-BY` and the other is under `CC-BY-SA`.
+This field determines whether this data can be included in the `CC-BY` file.
-* The key in this yaml file should be the same as the key in `src/config/docs.yaml`, and the fields for the existing data sources serve as an example of what to include.
+* Specify the `approved` field: set to `True` after the data source has been approved.

-##### 4. Update docs and licenses:
+##### 3. Update docs and licenses:
-* Run `src/scripts/generate_source_docs.py` to update `docs/sources.md` with the new data source.
+* Run `src/scripts/generate_source_docs.py` to update `docs/sources_cc_by_sa.md` with the new data source.
 * Run `src/scripts/generate_readme.py` to update the `README.md` at the root of the repo.
-* Run `src/scripts/generate_license_file.py` to update the `LICENSE` file at the root of the repo.
+* Run `src/scripts/export_aggregated_licenses.py` to update the `LICENSE` files in `data/exports`.